 Step 4: What other conditions should I consider?

-Lastly, it’s worth asking yourself these other key questions:
+When choosing the best double-faced tape for your project, it’s worth asking yourself these other key questions:

 - How long do you need the tape to hold?
 Meaning, do you need a temporary or permanent solution?